Saturday 28th April

 The Carlile Institute is a beautiful historic building in the centre of Meltham village, close to Huddersfield and Holmfirth.
 The first floor Jubilee Room is an ideal setting for intimate concerts.

 Advance tickets £12 at wegottickets.com (note 10% booking fee online).
-Paper tickets will also be available locally in Meltham from January 2018.
+Paper tickets are also available locally in Meltham at Café 33 and The Flower Box.